 Population concern and family size are sensitive and sometimes controversial issues.
-Population Matters is driven by our vision and a desire to create a sustainable future for all.
+Population Matters is driven by our vision and a desire to create a sustainable future for all, through positive, voluntary solutions that people freely choose and which improve their lives.
 On this page, we’ll try to address concerns people might have about Population Matters, what we believe, what we want and what we do.

 We oppose coercion

 We believe in human rights, freedom to choose and empowering people.
 We are wholly opposed to "population control", forced sterilisation or abortions, limits on family size or any other activity which treats people as numbers or tools.
 The right to have children, or to have none, is a human right.
 Population Matters aims to enable women and men to access family planning and have the choice to do that.

 Coercion is simply not needed to achieve a sustainable population.
 What is needed is concentrated, dedicated, positive action to empower people and enable them to make informed and free choices.

 We live in a world in which no country has yet achieved full gender equality and four out of five women live in countries where it has been rated poor or very poor.
 As a matter of simple justice, all women should have the right and ability to determine whether or not they want to have children, along with all other human rights.
 These include the right to access and use contraception without discrimination or control.
 Women and girls must have equal access to education, full political rights, the ability and freedom to gain employment and to have every right and opportunity men do.
 In regard to abortion, Population Matters is pro-choice.

 Population Matters also supports these goals because empowered women usually choose to have fewer children.
 We advocate actively for women’s empowerment as part of our mission to promote justice and help achieve a sustainable global population through choice.